GOP hopes to strengthen its majority in Ohio House, Senate - WHIZ News

 The 2023-24 session is expected to include debate about a state budget and possible additional restrictions on abortion.

-Democrat Munira Abdullahi, a 26-year-old woman running unopposed for a district that covers part of northeastern Columbus, is positioned to become the first Somali American, as well as Muslim woman, in the Legislature.
+Democrat Munira Abdullahi became the state’s first Somali lawmaker in the Legislature on Tuesday night.
+The 26-year-old ran unopposed for a district that covers part of northeastern Columbus.
 The city has the second-largest Somali population in the United States, behind the Minneapolis area.

 Democrat Ismail Mohamed, a lawyer running for District 3, could be the first Somali and Muslim man in the Legislature, should he win against his Republican opponent, J. Josiah Lanning.